SUSE/qe-sap-deployment/docs/playbooks/README.md

 * ./ansible/playbooks/vars/hana_vars.yaml

-The sap-hana-system-replication playbook cnfigures SAP system replication across two HANA nodes.
+The sap-hana-system-replication playbook configures SAP system replication across two HANA nodes.
 Like the sap-hana-install playbook, it requires the `./ansible/playbooks/vars/hana_vars.yaml` vars file.
 The playbook will ensure backups exists of all primary databases and then configure HANA System Replication.
 Again, this playbook uses an external role provided by the SAP Linux Lab.

 ## sap-hana-system-replication-hooks